-- The CTMPAS may include all designated MPAs in our countries, and will help protect the most critical marine and coastal biological resources across the CTI Implementation Area.
+• The CTMPAS may include all designated MPAs in our countries, and will help protect the most critical marine and coastal biological resources across the CTI Implementation Area.
 The CTMPAS will include the broad range of MPA categories: strictly protected, multiple use, government-managed, locally managed marine areas (LMMAs), etc. The "total marine area" targets will include the full range of MPA use categories, from strict protection to resource utilization.
-Coastal and marine habitat types will include coral reefs, seagrass beds, mangroves, beach forests, wetland areas and others. - Significant discussions and in-depth consideration will be given to how the CTMPAS relates to other systems and international designations, such as World Heritage Sites and ASEAN Heritage Sites, and RAMSAR sites.
-The CTMPAS could include all of these sites, and go beyond these systems by also incorporating -- as central features -- key innovations such as: - ⇒ ecologically connected "networks" of MPAs, (e.g., "friends of marine parks") rather than just isolated individual MPAs; - ⇒ new approaches to achieve effective data management to support MPAs; - ⇒ an emphasis on climate change resilience principles; and - ⇒ an emphasis on trans-national MPAs, where trans-national activities under CTI should not prejudice recognized boundaries or ongoing negotiations on legal boundaries between nations.. - To be fully functional, the CTMPAS will need to: (i) promote co-management arrangements that contribute towards securing sustainable livelihoods for coastal communities; (ii) be ecologically representative (covering marine habitat types as well as coastal forests and coastal wetlands); (iii) be sustainably financed, (iv) be resilient to climate change and other impacts; and (v) be effectively managed.
+Coastal and marine habitat types will include coral reefs, seagrass beds, mangroves, beach forests, wetland areas and others.

+- Significant discussions and in-depth consideration will be given to how the CTMPAS relates to other systems and international designations, such as World Heritage Sites, ASEAN Heritage Sites, and RAMSAR sites.
+The CTMPAS could include all of these sites, and go beyond these systems by also incorporating -- as central features -- key innovations such as: - ecologically connected "networks" of MPAs, rather than just isolated individual MPAs; - new approaches to achieve effective data management to support MPAs; - an emphasis on climate change resilience principles; and - an emphasis on trans-national MPAs, where trans-national activities under CTI should not prejudice recognized boundaries or ongoing negotiations on legal boundaries between nations. - To be fully functional, the CTMPAS will need to: (i) promote co-management arrangements that contribute towards securing sustainable livelihoods for coastal communities; (ii) be ecologically representative (covering marine habitat types as well as coastal forests and coastal wetlands); (iii) be sustainably financed; (iv) be resilient to climate change and other impacts; and (v) be effectively managed.
 A more rigorous definition of "fully functional" will be further developed and agreed by the CTI governments. - It is assumed that most sites within the CTMPAS could include both resource utilization zones as well as appropriately sized no-take replenishment zones required for replenishing / sustaining fisheries resources. - The above "ultimate goal" of 20% of each major marine / coastal habitat type in strictly protected "no-take replenishment zones" recognizes an emerging scientific consensus that at least 20%-30% of all such habitat types need to be strictly protected in order to ensure long-term, sustainable fisheries benefits.
 (This has been recognized by governments at the 2003 World Parks Congress and the 2004 COP-7 meeting under the Convention on Biological Diversity.)
 The interim targets (by 2020) recognize the complex socio-economic issues that need to be considered, and are viewed as realistic within a 10-year timeframe.
-Notes: this bullet relates to the targets above and will be discussed further in CCC4)